AA760/into-university-analysis/README.md

 ![Dashboard 2](./images/Dashboard_2.PNG)

 ### 4. Business Case
 This document covers the project problem, findings, recommendations, and potential risks.
 It was sent to the stakeholder before the next stage.
+A link to it can be found here:
 [Business Case](Business_Case.pdf)

 ### 5. Presentation Slides
 This covered  a summary of the project, focusing on the the top 5 recommended institutions from the analysis, and was used to deliver a presentation to the stakeholder.
+A link to it can be found here:
 [Slides](Slides.pdf)